Copper mining in Chile: Large-scale mining era

 In 1987 Chile introduced the Copper Stabilization Fund, a fund aimed to stabilize the income of Codelco given the volatility of copper prices.

-While since at least 2004 the production levels of copper of Codelco have stagnated or declined the company made large gains during the 2000s commodities boom.
+While since at least 2004 the production levels of copper of Codelco have stagnated or declined, yet the company made large gains during the 2000s commodities boom.
 Hence, from 2001 to 2014 Codelco alone stood for 10% of the state's income, while in 2020 it stood for 2.6% of the state income.
 Artisan miners known as pirquineros also made considerable profits albeit some found it difficult to reskill to gold mining after copper prices fell in 2008.